BlackRock spreads iShares custody work across Wall Street

 By David Henry

-Dec 7 (Reuters) - Asset manager BlackRock Inc BLK.N is adding Bank of New York Mellon Corp BK.N, Citigroup Inc C.N and JPMorgan Chase & Co JPM.N as U.S. custodians for its iShares exchange-traded funds, diversifying beyond long-time partner State Street Corp STT.N.
+Dec 7 (Reuters) - Asset manager BlackRock Inc BLK.N is adding Bank of New York Mellon Corp BK.N, Citigroup Inc C.N and JPMorgan Chase & Co JPM.N as custodians for its $2.3 trillion U.S. iShares exchange-traded funds, diversifying beyond long-time partner State Street Corp STT.N.

 The world's largest asset manager is also expected to add new service providers next year for the Ireland-based book of business for iShares.